Authentication Methods

 - Automatically Join Organization on Login: Whether to automatically join the existing organizational structure based on the department information of the logged-in user during login.

-Navigate to Developer Console -> Enterprise Custom Apps -> Click on Enterprise Custom Apps.
+Navigate to Developer Console -> Enterprise Custom Applications -> Click on Enterprise Custom Applications.

-In the Enterprise Custom Apps list, click to enter the newly created app, complete the app information, and edit the comprehensive information.
-Upload the app icon.
+In the Enterprise Custom Applications list, click to enter the newly created application, complete the application information, and edit the comprehensive information.
+Upload the application icon.
 You can optionally fill in the management backend homepage

 http://{host}:{port}?activeAuth=lark&larkLoginType=larkAdminBackend